NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.; Unit counts are from the American Community Survey 5-yr 2016.; U.S. EIA 2015 Residential Energy Consumption Survey (RECS) codebook.
+- \Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.

+- \Unit counts are from the American Community Survey 5-yr 2016.

+- \U.S. EIA 2015 Residential Energy Consumption Survey (RECS) codebook.

 .. _census_region: